The universities of the country close ranks against the National University to go out to manifest for the recent acts of violence

 The manifestation in images – Photographs by Luis Hernández Liborio for Latin American Post

 Thousands of university students showed their dissatisfaction with the rector's opinion, which was joined by students from other universities.
 These facts are added to those of the previous year, where there were attacks on students and teachers throughout the country.
 Some of the most mediatic cases were those of film students killed and dissolved in acid in Jalisco or Lesby Osorio.
 Or the case of the student found dead in UNAM facilities and blamed by the authorities for what happened to her, according to El País de España.

 What happened on September 5 is the result of a series of student disagreements towards the university authorities and toward the city authorities.
-On the eve of Lopez Obrador's entry into the government, they demand that the conditions in which they study improve and that they have greater security in their facilities and outside of them.
+On the eve of Lopez Obrador's entry IGNORE INTO the government, they demand that the conditions in which they study improve and that they have greater security in their facilities and outside of them.